 Is now the right time to get rid of old paperwork?

-But how long do you really need to keep your business records?
-In fact, you can be downright inundated with records… from tax returns and expense receipts, to invoices, cancelled checks, payroll records, bank statements, meeting minutes—the list goes on.
+How long do you really need to keep your business records?
+In fact, you can be downright inundated with records… from tax returns and expense receipts to invoices, cancelled checks, payroll records, bank statements, meeting minutes—the list goes on.

 Whether you have everything methodically stored in a filing cabinet or stashed out of sight in a desk drawer, you’ve probably asked yourself, do I really need to keep all this?